ausbin/cs2110-docker/README.md

 Docker Image for CS 2110
 ========================

-If you're in CS 2110 and on a Linux distro other than Ubuntu 16.04, you can use this repository to make sure your code compiles properly on our toolchain.
+If you're in CS 2110 and on a Linux distro other than Ubuntu 16.04 or on macOS, you can use this repository to make sure your code compiles properly on our toolchain.

 Note that this is not officially supported, but I (Austin) will try my best.